creatis-ULTIM/creatis-ULTIM.github.io/collections/_posts/2025-01-29-SpeedOfSoundEstimation.md

 # Principle : Jaeger et al, 2015.

-Considering straight ray approximation, the slowness can be directly linked to the differential time-of-flight based on apparent dispalcements along different ultrasound wave propagation paths when changing the steering angle.
+Considering straight ray approximation, the slowness can be directly linked to the differential time-of-flight based on apparent displacements along different ultrasound wave propagation paths when changing the steering angle.

 ![](/collections/images/20250319_SoS/jaeger.jpeg)